Topological Graphic Passwords And Their Matchings Towards Cryptography: Introduction

 The topic of matching partition contains: configuration matching partition, coloring/labelling matching partition, set matching partition, matching chain, etc. In the number of matching partitions, we have one-vs-one, one-vs-more and more-vs-more styles of matching partitions.
 Each matching mentioned here will be obtained by one of configuration-vs-configuration, configuration-vs-labelling, labelling-vs-labelling, and (configuration, labelling)-vs-(configuration, labelling).

-A Topsnut-gpw is made by a \emph{topological structure} (also, configuration, called \emph{graph} in graph theory, which is a branch of mathematics) with a \emph{label-function} (also, called graph labelling, or labelling for short) on vertices, or edges, or vertices and edges (see Fig.\ref{fig:H3-T3-decomposition}).
-So, we are reasonable to consider any labeled graph as a Topsnut-gpw here.
+A Topsnut-gpw was made by a \emph{topological structure} (also, configuration, called \emph{graph} in graph theory, which is a branch of mathematics) with a \emph{label-function} (also, called graph labelling, or labelling for short) on vertices, or edges, or vertices and edges (see Fig.\ref{fig:H3-T3-decomposition}).
+So, we are reasonable to consider any labeled graph of graph theory as a Topsnut-gpw here.
 Notice that Topsnut-gpws can be defined by many labellings shown in \cite{Gallian2016}.